micmejia/bible-dump/NKJV/Genesis/Gen 21.md

 So the child grew and was weaned.
 And Abraham made a great feast on the same day that Isaac was weaned.

 ###### 9
-And Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, scoffing.[^c]
+And Sarah saw the son of Hagar the Egyptian, whom she had borne to Abraham, scoffing.

 ###### 10
 Therefore she said to Abraham, "Cast out this bondwoman and her son; for the son of this bondwoman shall not be heir with my son, _namely_ with Isaac."

 ###### 11
-And the matter was very [^d]displeasing in Abraham's sight because of his son.
+And the matter was very displeasing in Abraham's sight because of his son.

 ###### 12
 But God said to Abraham, "Do not let it be displeasing in your sight because of the lad or because of your bondwoman.
 Whatever Sarah has said to you, listen to her voice; for in Isaac your seed shall be called.

 ###### 13
-Yet I will also make a nation of the son of the bondwoman, because he _is_ your [^e]seed."
+Yet I will also make a nation of the son of the bondwoman, because he _is_ your seed."

 ###### 14
-So Abraham rose early in the morning, and took bread and [^f]a skin of water; and putting _it_ on her shoulder, he gave _it_ and the boy to Hagar, and sent her away.
+So Abraham rose early in the morning, and took bread and a skin of water; and putting _it_ on her shoulder, he gave _it_ and the boy to Hagar, and sent her away.
 Then she departed and wandered in the Wilderness of Beersheba.

 ###### 15
 And the water in the skin was used up, and she placed the boy under one of the shrubs.